-The Indian River County Board of County Commissioners will receive \$1,841,140.00 for FY 23/24 for services rendered as described in Attachment A, Scope of Service.
-These funds will be released on a cost reimbursement basis as approved and split as a total of \$825,000.00 for CORE Services and \$1,016,140.00 for Non-Qualified County Services.
+The County has been awarded \$1,641,140.00 for Fiscal Year 2023/2024, for services rendered as described in Attachment A, Scope of Service.
+These funds will be released by SEFBHN to Service Providers on a cost reimbursement basis as approved and split between CORE Services funding and for Non-Qualified County Services funding, as further described on the Statement of Funding, herein incorporated by reference.

-The Invoice must be submitted to SEFBHN and include purpose and description of the services performed.
-The Provider shall only invoice for services that are specified in Attachment A, Scope of Service and have been delivered during the agreement period.
+Service Providers must submit an invoice to SEFBHN that includes a purpose and description of the services performed.
+The Service Provider shall only invoice for services that are specified in Attachment A, Scope of Service and have been delivered during the agreement period.